nf-core/tools/docs/lint_errors.md

 * `.github/workflows/push_dockerhub.yml`
   * The old dockerhub build script, now split into `.github/workflows/push_dockerhub_dev.yml` and `.github/workflows/push_dockerhub_release.yml`

-## Error #2 - Docker file check failed ## {#2}

-DSL1 pipelines should have a file called `Dockerfile` in their root directory.
-The file is used for automated docker image builds.
-This test checks that the file exists and contains at least the string `FROM` (`Dockerfile`).

-Some pipelines, especially DSL2, may not have a `Dockerfile`.
-In this case a warning will be generated which can be safely ignored.

 ## Error #3 - Licence check failed ## {#3}

 nf-core pipelines must ship with an open source [MIT licence](https://choosealicense.com/licenses/mit/).